Rombon from the SW

 Mountaineering Map: Julijske Alpe - Zahodni del (Western part).
 Planinska zveza Slovenije.
 1:50000.

-You start in Bovec town, ascend through woods on Goricica meadow, further towards the North on Cuklja, further on the summit ridge and on top.
-1750m, 5:30h.
+You start in Bovec town and ascend through the woods on Goričica meadow.
+During the World War I this was the main supply route for the Italian positions on Ćuklja and higher, so all around there are many remains from the war.
+The today's marked path however goes mostly through the woods.
+From Goričica you continue further towards the north on Čuklja and then west of the south ridge till the broad, steep rocky ravine, which brings you right on the summit ridge.
+Then by it in a few minutes on top.
+1750 m, 5:30 h.
 Marked walk-up, some rocks on the top.
+By the Swiss Hiking Scale the ascent difficulty would be rated T2/T3.
 Hot in summer!
-From Cuklja to the summit we can also follow a steeper route, which goes all the time by the South ridge.
+From Čuklja to the summit we can also follow a steeper route, which goes all the time by the South ridge.
 It's harder and has some steel ropes to secure passages.

-South-East RouteYou start at Kluze fortress, on the main road.
+You start at Kluže fortress, on the main road.
 First you go up to the higher fortress, and then continue in a western direction by abandoned military paths.
 Between Krljišče, 1753 m and Kucer, 1638 m, you turn right (northwards), ascend the upper part of the mountain and continue towards the NW till the highest point.
 Marked, still some orientation skills needed.
-1700 m of ascent, 5:00h.
+As I have not done the route, I will not rate its difficulty.
+1700 m of ascent, 5:00 h.
 If behind Kucer you stick to the East ridge, you can reach the summit in an easy climb.

-When To Climb?Rombon can be best climbed in late spring and in autumn.
+Rombon can be best climbed in late spring and in autumn.
 Summer is of course possible too, but the tours can be very hot.
 For tour skiing other goals in the Kanin/Canin group are more appropriate (but also Rombon is possible).
 Also classical winter ascents are possible but you will need a winter equipment (crampons, ice-pick) and you should have in mind a big altitude difference.

-site - here's the direct link to Kredarica station, 2515m (below Triglav summit).
+site - here's the direct link to Kredarica station, 2515 m (below Triglav summit).

 On the mountain there are no opened mountain huts.
 Camping is officially not allowed, but is tolerated for speleological expeditions.
 For mountaineering nobody will bother you if you set up a tent just over the night.
 Otherwise you can find accomodation in Bovec, which is developing into one of our most attractive tourist destinations.
-The main attraction of it is Soca river, of course.
+The main attraction of it is Soča river, of course.

-Speleologists have arranged a bivouac on the main ridge, near Vrh Ribeznov, 2022m.
+Speleologists have arranged a bivouac on the main ridge, near Vrh Ribežnov, 2022 m.